hendrixgg/strategy-ai/README.md

 1. Open up split cmd terminals
 1. In one terminal start the python server by running: "npm run dev-backend"
 1. In the other terminal open the vite react app by running: "npm run dev"

-## What is This For?
-This is an app designed to take company's strategy documents and identify the core strategy of the business across the multiple perspectives, including:

-- Financial
-- Customer
-- Internal
-- Enabling

-This is currently just software that can used internally and also be shown as a demo to clients, this software is not planned to be distributed.

 ## What Types of Documents Can Be Uploaded?
 The more documents uploaded the better the system will be able to provide insights into your strategy.